-HERSCHER, Illinois (December 27, 2016): EDF Renewable Energy (EDF RE) announced today that the 184 megawatt (MW) Kelly Creek Wind Project in Illinois reached commercial operation.
+HERSCHER, Illinois (December 27, 2016): EDF Renewables (EDF RE) announced today that the 184 megawatt (MW) Kelly Creek Wind Project in Illinois reached commercial operation.

 The Project, located 60 miles southwest of Chicago in Ford and Kankakee counties, is comprised of 92 Vestas V100 wind turbines.
 The facility will generate enough electricity to power the equivalent of 78,000 average Illinois homes, according to US Energy Information Administration.
 This is equivalent to avoiding more than 474,000 metric tons of CO₂ emissions annually1, which represents the greenhouse gas emissions from 100,000 passenger vehicles driven over the course of one year.
 The Project will sell electricity into the PJM wholesale market on a merchant basis.

 “EDF Renewables is pleased to announce commercial operation of the Kelly Creek Wind Project, which is now supplying cost-competitive, fixed-priced, clean energy to the PJM Energy Market,” said Ryan Pfaff, Executive Vice President for Development at EDF RE.
 “EDF RE is also proud of Kelly Creek’s positive economic impact, generated through the use of wind turbine towers, blades and nacelles manufactured at Vestas’ Colorado facilities, the creation of approximately 100 construction jobs and 10 long-term, full-time operations jobs, long-term lease payments to landowners, and recurring tax payments to local municipalities.”